ggsavin/voting-games/project-book/_build/html/_sources/voting-game.md

 #### Action Space and Observation Space

-The action space is simply the vote of the agent
+The action space is simply the vote of the agent.
+In the plurality version, it is the player ID the agent wishes to taget.
+In the approval setting, it is a multi-discrete array of length #-players, where each value is (-1 - dissaproval, 0 - neutral, 1 - like)

 ```python
 # plurality